 The AWA also clarifies parity in mental health access that ensures more people will be able to get the care they need.
 Anna Westin lost her life to an eating disorder because she couldn’t get the care she needed.
 This bill will help prevent others from this kind of devastation from an eating disorder by underscoring that parity includes residential treatment that some people need.

 I knew Anna.
 She shouldn’t have died from her illness.
 We can make it better.
-We have to make it better, so that no other parents experience the lost and devastation that her parents, Mark and Kitty, did when an eating disorder took their daughter.
+We have to make it better so that no other parents experience the loss and devastation that her parents, Mark and Kitty, did when an eating disorder took their daughter.

 I told Anna’s story in meetings with legislative staff on Monday.
 They listened.
 They asked questions.
 They saw the need.
 Two Representatives added themselves as co-sponsors of the AWA that day after our meetings.
 Using our voices made a difference and compelled them to act.